mienaikoe/ziyu/Chapters/Chapter1.md

   "-I wouldn't be able to tell you anyway."

   She moved to the mirror and I followed her.
-The newly-awoken daylight had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
-I put my arm up to shield the light, as it missed her completely.
-She proceeded to wrap and tighten the clay-orange cords of a Heiko senator around her robe.
+The growing light of Ara had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
+I put my arm up to shield the light while it missed her completely.
+She proceeded to wrap and tighten the clay-orange sash of a Heiko senator around her robe.

   "The farmers... we have a responsibility, you know.
 If a wind current drift is happening, we need to know so we aren't caught by an early-"

   "Lif...
 I've already told you all I that I know.
-I will learn more when I attend today's convention."
+I will learn more when I attend today's vote."

   She was a stone wall of secrets.
 I was unsatisfied, but it was unfair of me to keep pushing on it when I knew she was bound to her duties.
 I wasn't letting her go without a promise.